Vice President, Strategic Partnerships

 "It is not difficult to see that the U.S. justice system does not work as well as it could; some would argue it does not work at all.
 I have seen firsthand the ineffectiveness and collateral consequences of the current system and the damage it causes to the people caught in the system.
 Those “people” I refer to are my brother, sister, nephew and niece.
 More difficult than acknowledging a problem, especially in this area, is figuring out what to do about it.
 My goal is to amplify the voice of the people most impacted, and to position them as reform leaders, which is a central tenet to the work we do here at the Liberty Hill Foundation."

-Prior to joining Liberty Hill, he was a program director at The California Wellness Foundation, where he managed a combined grants portfolio of more than $60 million focused on criminal justice, public safety and other public health issue areas.
+Julio has significant philanthropy experience, beginning his grant-making career in 1998 at The California Wellness Foundation, a $1 billion health equity-focused foundation in Los Angeles.
+Most recently, Julio served as a Program Director, where he managed a combined grants portfolio of more than $60 million focused on criminal justice, public safety, and other public health issue areas.